WHAT CONDITIONS CAN AFFECT THE WRIST?

 Post-traumatic arthritis occurs after an injury, such as a dislocation or fracture.

-Trauma to the wrist such as falling and landing on the wrist or having something strike the wrist can cause fractures of the bones around the wrist joint or sparins of the ligaments.
+Trauma to the wrist, such as falling and landing on the wrist or having something blunt and hard strike the wrist, can cause fractures of the bones around the wrist joint or sprains of the ligaments.

-- De Quervain's tenosinovitis of the extensor tendons
+- De Quervain's tenosynovitis of the extensor tendons

 WHAT ARE THE SYMPTOMS OF WRIST CONDITIONS?